vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Epic and Purāṇic Bibliography

-1992 (up to 1985) annotated and with indexes, compiled under the chairmanship of Heinrich von Stietencron [. . . ], edit. by H. von Stietencron, K. P. Gietz,
+1992 (up to 1985) annotated and with indexes, compiled under the chairmanship of Heinrich von Stietencron [. . . ], ediṭby H. von Stietencron, K. P. Gietz,